Spaces of polynomial functions of bounded degrees on an embedded manifold and their duals: Least spaces

-This least operator is not a linear map.
-We call $f_{\BS{b}}\DA$ the \textit{least part} of $f$.
-It is obvious that $\CAL{O}_{n,\BS{b}}\DA=\Span(f_{\BS{b}}\DA:\,f\in\CAL{O}_{n,\BS{b}})$, the linear span of the least parts of the elements of $\CAL{O}_{n,\BS{b}}$.
-The original definition of the least part $f_{\BS{b}}\DA$ of $f$ by de~Boor and Ron is the non-zero homogeneous part of $f$ of the smallest degree in the power series expansion of $f$ with respect to some affine coordinate system.
-This homogeneous part is a coordinate expression of $f_{\BS{b}}\DA$ defined above (see \S \ref{section-intrinsic}).
+The original definition of the least part of $f$ by de~Boor and Ron is the non-zero homogeneous part $f_{\BS{b}}^{\BS{t}}\DA$ of $f$ of the smallest degree in the power series expansion of $f$ with respect to some affine coordinate system $\BS{t}$.
+This homogeneous part $f_{\BS{b}}^{\BS{t}}\DA$ is a coordinate expression of $f_{\BS{b}}\DA$.
+Before \S \ref{section-intrinsic}, we fix an affine coordinate system and hence we omit the superscript $\BS{t}$ even in the coordinate expression $f_{\BS{b}}^{\BS{t}}\DA$.
 Let us adopt the multi-exponent expression:

-Since we consider elements of $\CAL{O}_{n,\BS{b}}\DA$ as belong to dual space of $\CAL{O}_{n,\BS{b}}$ in the later sections, we express them by polynomials in Greek variables as:
+Since we consider elements of $\CAL{O}_{n,\BS{b}}\DA$ as belong to the dual space of $\CAL{O}_{n,\BS{b}}$ in the later sections, we express them by a polynomial in Greek variables corresponding to the original as:

 Hence the least space $\CAL{O}_{n,\BS{b}}\DA$ is denoted by the polynomial algebra $\BB{C}[\BS{\tau}]$ with $\BS{\tau}:=(\tau_1,\dots,\tau_n)$, $\tau_i:=(t_i-b_i)_{\BS{b}}\DA$.
 The product in $\BB{C}[\BS{\tau}]$ is a natural operation as a consequence of the property